The inaugural Killorglin 12 to 12 Endurance run

 For summer 2021, the Reeks District is pleased to welcome a brand-new ultraendurance running challenge set in the gorgeous countryside around Killorglin and against the backdrop of Ireland’s highest mountain Carrauntoohil.

 The inaugural Killorglin 12 to 12 Endurance Run will be a rare opportunity for ultrarunners from around the country to take part in a 12-hour race in Ireland.
-Organised by the team behind the highly popular Kerry Way Ultra, the ultrarun will be the longest race day on the calendar thanks to it being held on June 19 (subject to change), the nearest Saturday to the Summer Solstice.
+Organised by the team behind the highly popular Kerry Way Ultra, the ultrarun will be the longest race day on the calendar thanks to it being held on June 19, the nearest Saturday to the Summer Solstice.

 The race will be held over a 8km loop from Killorglin town centre and will take in Sunhill which sits between Castlemaine Harbour and Carrauntoohil.
 To be in with a chance of first place, runners will need to complete as many laps as possible during the 12-hour race time from midday to midnight.
 A relay version for teams of up to four people and a shorter six-hour race starting at 6pm will also form part of the programme.